tcuwp/avocado/docs/USAGE.md

 - `Passwords` -- Edit and update user password
 - `Emails` -- Edit and update user email

 Linking to any of these internal pages is optional.
-You can use them as-is, override their views, or even ignore them entirely and make your own versions.
+Apps can use them as-is, override their views, or even ignore them entirely and make local versions.

 ### Mailers

 There is an `Avocado::Mailer` which gets called to send emails.
 The mailer views here are very basic, and should be overriden within applications.
-You can place views within `app/views/avocado/mailer/` to make this happen.
+Place views within `app/views/avocado/mailer/` to make this happen.

 ### Before actions